Landscape Plans for Land Development

 - Min.
 10 cubic metres per tree.

-- Soil is to be recessed; mounding within planting beds will not be permitted.
+- Soil is to be recessed; excessive mounding within planting beds, except for drainage, will not be permitted.
 If minimum soil depths cannot be obtained, the roof of parking below will need to be lowered rather than mounding up.

 - Minimum soil volumes must meet or exceed BC Landscape Standards and meet or exceed the following: